 BNY Mellon prioritizes collaboration when it’s directly correlated to innovation.
 We think the best way to learn together is to take a diverse group of people and have them ideate across disciplines.
 This process allows us to make sure that the technology, the customer and the business plan work together–representing each perspective from the start.

 How does being in Pittsburgh contribute to innovation at BNY Mellon?

-I manage the global technology campus team, which is inclusive of our internship programs.
+I manage our Technology Strategic Sourcing and Employee Engagement team, which is inclusive of our internship programs.
 CMU and Pitt are really the foundation of the young tech talent in our community and having direct access to that group is one of the advantages of our presence in Pittsburgh.
 In addition, roughly 33% of staff on the technology team have been at BNY Mellon for more than 15 years; having that institutional knowledge paired with student perspectives allows us to think about challenges in new ways and lends itself to coming up with innovative solutions for our clients.